 This ties in closely with the suggestion above, but I separated it because a dark-haired character is still dark-haired, even if there are no shadows.
 If you’re creating a coloring book of very specific characters that have dark hair, it’s logical that you would make them identifiable to the reader.

 But there are ways to convey a darker shade without blacking out a head of hair or a pair of pants.
 Bolder edges and seams are your friend.
 Just don’t feel bad if you’re rendering a brown-haired character with white hair for the sake of the final product.

-I learned pretty quickly that a busy background can quickly overtake the main focus of the image.
+I learned pretty quickly that a busy background could quickly overtake the main focus of the image.
 This is a bigger issue if you’re doing character pages, as opposed to scenery and designs.
-And, admittedly, it’s a bigger issue for converted images than it is for originals since you would know this going into a brand new picture.
+And admittedly, it’s a bigger issue for converted images than it is for originals since you would know this going into a brand new picture.
 But just remember to keep your focal point and not add too much in the background that might muddle the lines of a foreground that has no blurring or shadow distinction.

 This is more so a suggestion for the rendering side of things (or photography) than it is a hand drawing.
 It’s also separate from the shadow section because a light source can blot out all the wrong things.

 Say, for example, you’re doing a page of a character’s face, but you use too much lighting.
 Then, it doesn’t matter what filters you use, photoshop can’t pick out any definition, and you end up with a white blob on your coloring page.
 Shadows can create too little space to color; light can create too much.
-For a more in-depth guide to rendering techniques, see links below.
+For a more in-depth guide to rendering techniques, see the links below.

 How to Publish Your Coloring Book